 - Crumble the remaining shortbread mixture over the peaches.

 - Let cool completely about 30 minutes.
-Remove the sides of the tart pan or use the sides of the parchment paper to lift the tart out of the cake pan .
+Run a knife around the sides of the spring form pan and remove or use the sides of the parchment paper to lift the tart out of the cake pan .

 - Slice into wedges and enjoy with all your senses.